akkupy/Homelab/README.md

-# Homelab - Docker based Server
+# Homelab - Docker based Home Server

 This repository is a collection of steps for hosting a variety of server applications using [Docker](https://www.docker.com/) and [Portainer](https://github.com/portainer/portainer) on RaspberryPi.